HishamKader/hishamkader.github.io/README.md

 # hishamkader.github.io
-This is a website about me Hisham Kader, and this website holds info about and ways to contact me
+This is a website about me Hisham Kader, and this website holds info about and ways to contact me.